Looking for the perfect logo inspiration?

 Sprite: As a soda that’s supposed to be more natural than many of the other sodas on the shelf, it only makes sense that Sprite would get a color combination that represents a bright and energetic side of nature.

-John Deer: This incredibly popular country machinery brand uses the yellow of fall harvest and the green of summer growth to represent its connection to agriculture.
+John Deere: This incredibly popular country machinery brand uses the yellow of fall harvest and the green of summer growth to represent its connection to agriculture.
 The representation of the leaping deer in yellow also gives the illusion of motion.
 While the leaping deer has been in the logo since 1976, the green and yellow color palette was added in 2000.

 BP: The British Petroleum logo took on the green and gold color combo in 1947, and in 2000, it dropped the shield shape to take on a flower emblem.
 Though BP has been well-known for various environmental issues, their color choice of green, yellow and white represents a priority on energy, nature, growth and goodwill.